vera-rykalina/rki_tsi/README.md

 # HIVtime
 HIVtime is a seamless pipeline developed to implement the HIV-phyloTSI method.
-This method was designed to estimate time since infection (TSI) using HIV deep-sequencing data.
-The source code and documentation are available on the HIV-phyloTSI GitHub repository.

-HIVtime is a seamless pipeline developed to implement the HIV-phyloTSI method.
 The [method](https://www.medrxiv.org/content/10.1101/2022.05.15.22275117v1) was designed to estimate time since infection (TSI) using HIV deep-sequencing data.
 The source code and documentation are available on the HIV-phyloTSI GitHub repository [page](https://github.com/BDI-pathogens/HIV-phyloTSI/tree/main).

 ## Pipeline workflow